 are being relocated from the Authority’s public housing properties or Low Income Housing Tax Credit properties in which HACC is participating that are being demolished, undergoing substantial capital improvements, modernization, or rehabilitation, RAD conversion, or change in use, or who are being relocated pursuant to agreements already in place between HACC and the tax credit property ownership entity; or because a unit that is the right size for their family is unavailable; or

-have lost assisted housing or are about to lose assisted housing because a private owner receiving project-based Section 8 assistance opts out of, chooses not to renew the HAP contract or fails quality inspections, requiring that their HAP contract be cancelled; or
+have lost assisted housing or are about to lose assisted housing because a private owner receiving project-based HCVassistance opts out of, chooses not to renew the HAP contract or fails quality inspections, requiring that their HAP contract be cancelled; or

 A family qualifies for one of these vouchers when they receive notice that they will have to move for one of the reasons cited above.
 Eligible families will be issued vouchers in an order based on date on which they receive notice to move.